Computer Science, B.A.

 Computer science is an exciting, rapidly developing field with vast influence on modern society.
 Computer science encompasses a broad range of theories and applications.
 The computer science major at Saint Louis University is excellent for students going into many fields, including technology, business, medicine and law, due to the emphasis on problem-solving skills.

-The Department of Computer Science at Saint Louis University offers both a Bachelor of Arts and a Bachelor of Science in Computer Science.
+The Department of Computer Science at SLU offers both a Bachelor of Arts and a Bachelor of Science in Computer Science.
 The B.A. curriculum includes a broad liberal arts study and can be combined with a second major or minor in fields such as art, criminal science or psychology.

 SLU's accelerated master's program allows SLU undergraduate computer science majors to earn both a bachelor’s degree and a master’s degree in five years.
 Students combine a B.A. or B.S. in computer science with a master's degree in computer science, software engineering, artificial intelligence or bioinformatics and computational biology.